locuslab/lml/README.md

 # Licensing

-Our LML layer in `lml.py` is licensed under the TODO license.
+Our LML layer in `lml.py` is licensed under the MIT license.
 All other code in this repository remains under the original licensing.

+If you find this repository helpful in your publications, please consider citing our paper.

+@article{amos2019limited,
+  title={{The Limited Multi-Label Projection Layer}}, author={Brandon Amos and Vladlen Koltun and J. Zico Kolter}, journal={arXiv preprint arXiv:1906.08707}, year={2019}
+}